 - 6.1 Tried and tested inspection methodologies already exist in each of the individual inspectorates.
 While many aspects are similar, there are some significant differences which often mirror the differences in operational approach of the agencies and institutions inspected.
-Currently for joint inspections all concerned adopt the lead inspectorate's methodology for the duration of that particular work stream. - 6.2 The design of a separate, bespoke joint inspection methodology has been subject of considerable debate but rejected in part because a blanket 'one-size-fits-all' approach would not be appropriate to such a diverse landscape, and secondly to avoid the bureaucracy and additional training demands of a new methodology. - 6.3 It was agreed, however, that some core elements of each methodology could be standardised and then supplemented by a 'menu' of additional elements, any combination of which might be relevant to specific work streams.
-Based on the experience of programmes to date, we have developed a standard 'checklist' of key methodological elements which have been agreed as the starting point for all work stream development and delivery (see Annex B under development).
+Up to now for joint inspections all concerned have adopted the lead inspectorate's methodology for the duration of that particular work stream. - 6.2 Inspectorates have not previously sought to design a separate, bespoke joint inspection methodology due to the diversity of the CJ landscape and to avoid the associated bureaucracy and training implications.
+However, we identified that core elements of each methodology could be standardised and then supplemented by a 'menu' of additional elements, any combination of which might be relevant to specific work streams. - 6.3 During 2012-13, we developed a standard methodology document which collated both the core standard elements and the additional areas of interest to those planning inspections.
+This document is produced separately to this framework and is also available on the CJJI joint website.